-The existing habitat conditions at the proposed greenhouse location consist of dense, overgrown herbaceous vegetation.
-Forested areas lie to the northwest and southeast of the greenhouse location.
-There are no wetlands or waterbodies within or adjacent to the project area; the closest mapped feature is located approximately 570 feet to the southeast (Appendix A, Figure 3).
-Construction of the greenhouse would require removal of the vegetation within the proposed project area.
+The existing habitat conditions at the project property consists of a mix of cleared, agricultural, and forested areas.
+The proposed project area for the greenhouse consists of open mowed lawn, with forested areas adjacent to the east and west.
+There are no wetlands or waterbodies within or adjacent to the subject property (Appendix A, Figure 3).
 Representative photographs of the proposed locations are provided in Appendix B.